johnslimai/dockerslimexamples/index.md

 **Layer 2**

-Layer 2 containes the files associated with the popular package manager [Yarn](https://yarnpkg.com/).
+Layer 2 contains the files associated with the popular package manager [Yarn](https://yarnpkg.com/).
 Yarn is used to configure this container for nuxt.js and also allows developers using this container to easily add and manage packages.

 Note: Package managers are good to include in containers for development purposes but should generally be stripped out of production containers to ensure immutability and adhere to production-ready container best practices.